kap16/hpbar-script/README.md

 # hpbar-script

-HP Bar script for pygame using Python 2 made in 2013.
+HP Bar script for pygame using Python 2.

 Author: kp16